Malaysian Bahá’í News/Volume 7/Issue 3/Text

 Kuala Lumpur[edit]

-(/565 Alor Star
+Alor Star[edit]

 The treasurer of the Local Spiritual Assembly of the Bahá’ís of Alor Star announced that their fund was in the red, but the community insisted that World Peace Day should be celebrated on a befitting scale, and so a committee was set up to take charge — and took charge.

-Results: One big banner and three small ones were produced in rainbow colours, one hundred badges "Peace through Bahá’í" were designed and ordered; 1,000 book marks were printed and distributed for the occasion and several hundred invitation cards were posted to all the prominent citizens of Alor Star while several thousand invitation handbills were freely given away to the public.
+Results: One big banner and three small ones were produced in rainbow colours, one hundred badges “Peace through Bahá’í” were designed and ordered; 1,000 book marks were printed and distributed for the occasion and several hundred invitation cards were posted to all the prominent citizens of Alor Star while several thousand invitation hand-bills were freely given away to the public.

 A new hall was booked and a press release despatched.
 Posters depicting “War and Peace” were painted and put up.
 A youth choir practised itself hoarse; song sheets were printed.
 The rain fell every day and night.
 Then the big day came.
 The rain stopped.
 Over a hundred seats were occupied and at 7-30 p.m. sharp, right on schedule, Mr. Nagaratnam, chairman for the evening, opened the function.
 Guest speaker, Lion Dr. P.P.
 Shah spoke on “Lion and World Peace.”
 He presented for thirty minutes, the problems and obstacles to world peace.

-of SHPPORO and SEOUL
+of SAPPORO and SEOUL[edit]

-l was privileged to be one of the four NSA members from Taiwan to attend the Oceanic Conference in Sapporo, Japan.
-Up to a week before the Conference l was not planning to take part, but then a call from Mr. Mumtází in Osaka urged me to come as a Chinese representative from Taiwan
+I was privileged to be one of the four NSA members from Taiwan to attend the Oceanic Conference in Sapporo, Japan.
+Up to a week before the Conference I was not planning to take part, but then a call from Mr. Mumtazi in Osaka urged me to come as a Chinese representative from Taiwan since none of the Chinese Bahá’í friends could be in attendance at the Oceanic Conference.

 It was a wonderful experience to share several days in Japan with more than 600 friends from countries stretching from Alaska to Canada to England to Swaziland to Persia to Malaysia to Guam to Korea!
-And particularlyexciting for me was again meeting Uncle Yankee Leong, the first Bahá’í of Malaysia.
+And particularly exciting for me was again meeting Uncle Yankee Leong, the first Bahá’í of Malaysia.

 Most of the Northeast Asian countries have already fulfilled or surpassed their goals for the Nine Year Plan!
 Only Japan and Taiwan remain so very far from completing their goals.
 With this in mind Dr. Muhájir called for a 24 hour prayer vigil for the fulfilment of the goals in those two countries.

 On Sunday, September 5th, the three-day conference ended at 5-00 p.m.
-Yankee Leong and I decided to stay in Japan until Tuesday, and then go to Korea to be with the Bahá’ís for Seoul's post—Sapporo Conference, on September loth thru 12th.
+Yankee Leong and I decided to stay in Japan until Tuesday, and then go to Korea to be with the Bahá’ís for Seoul’s post-Sapporo Conference, on September 10th thru 12th.
 The NSA of Korea did not expect the turnout of over 400 believers, including about 150 visiting Bahá’ís from other countries!

-by sending a Tablet to the Bahá’ís of Korea, promising that the Faith would attract the masses there and the Koreans will have a very great future carrying forth the Cause of God.
+The Seoul Conference commemorated the 50th anniversary of the introduction of the Faith into Korea by Miss Agnes Alexander in 1911.
+We were told how the first eight believers of Korea had each written a personal letter through Miss Alexander to ‘Abdu’l-Bahá.
+The Master in turn had replied by sending a Tablet to the Bahá’ís of Korea, promising that the Faith would attract the masses there and the Koreans will have a very great future carrying forth the Cause of God.
 Today the Korean Bahá’ís have already surpassed all their Nine Year Plan goals!
 The Universal House of Justice has therefore assigned an additional goal to increase the number of believers in Korea by 5,000 souls!
-There was a call for homefront pioneers, and one-hundred-sixty-three men and women, young and old, stood up to meet the challenge!
+There was a call for home-front pioneers, and one-hundred-sixty-three men and women, young and old, stood up to meet the challenge!

 The theatre was in total darkness.
 A voice told of the beginning of the Faith in Iceland when the Hand of the Cause Amelia Collins visited there in 1924.
 Then a single light appeared at the back of the stage.
 The narrator continued with the Bahá’í history of Iceland and as each locality was opened a white light appeared, gradually illuminating a large map of Iceland.
-As 0 locality became a Local Spiritual Assembly, the light designating that place changed to red.
+As o locality became a Local Spiritual Assembly, the light designating that place changed to red.
 The climax of the presentation came with the results of the summer proclamation during which two teams had visited the entire periphery of the island; as a light came on for each of the 24 new centres, the audience was thrilled to see the lights go on all over Iceland!

 Hand of the Cause of God, John Robarts representative of the Universal House of Justice at the North Atlantic Oceanic Conference, Reykjavik Iceland, September 1971.